This lesson will cover the following topics:

 1. Navigate to your Salesforce push.

-2. In the Object Settings tab, enable Bulk Mode and configure how many records to push in each batch.
-We recommend smaller batches to ensure your data is pushed safely.
+2. In the Object Settings tab, enable Bulk Mode and configure the number of records to push in each batch.
+We recommend smaller batches to ensure your data is moved safely.

 Map salesforce fields window showing bulk mode enabled in the object settings tab

 Save and preview your project.
-To demonstrate how bulk mode affects your integration logs, the second last name field was left empty.
+The second last name field was left empty to demonstrate how bulk mode affects your integration logs.

 example of one field not completed in bulk mode

 Navigate back to the integration logs.
 The push actions are now combined into one.
-Note that there is no error message for the blank field as this this was pushed in bulk.
+Note that there is no error message for the blank field, as this was pushed in bulk.
 In general, bulk pushes can be slower than pushing data separately.

 screenshot showing that when using bulk mode, no error messages are displayed